altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

-~Martha saw distant tentacles attached to different thoughts, ideas...~ ~It wasn't just in her book store, she saw... but it was attached to memories of libraries, and university studies~ ~She got the sense it was searching for something~ 'M::It was doing this all while we were down there' ~Flanagan was at her feet, wounded~
+~Martha saw distant tentacles attached to different thoughts, ideas...~ ~It wasn't just in her book store, she saw... but it was attached to memories of libraries, and university studies~ ~She got the sense it was searching for something~ 'M::It was doing this all while we were down there...'
+~Flanagan was at her feet, wounded~
 *Martha tried to breath, instead she coughed*
 *She touched at her side*